pigne/teaching/_posts/2016-02-29-Symfony-Modeles.md

 }
 ```

-Ensuite on ajour la catérogie unique a chaque `Product`.
+Ensuite on ajoute la catégorie unique a chaque `Product`.

 On note :